 The vine produces flowers that close in the afternoon heat.
 The Morning Glory is a delicate vine and a great enhancement to any garden.
 The vine is also available in a variety of colors, giving gardeners a wide range.
 The annual vine does well in 10 -12′.

-Kiwi Vine (Actinidia kolomikta)
+Kiwi Vine

 The vine produces heart-shaped leaves and also has a strong scent.
 The plant’s new vegetation has a distinct purple hue.
 As they mature the leaves become variegated with a beautiful touch of pink.